wispcarey/wispcarey.github.io/content/publication/chen-graph-based-2023/index.md

   methods improve the state-of-the-art blind unmixing approaches by 50% or more using only 0.4% of training pixels.
 tags:
-- Graph-based Optimization
-- Estimation
-- Geology
-- graph learning
-- Hyperspectral imaging
+- Graph-based Optimization, Hyperspectral Unmixing, positive matrix factorization
-- hyperspectral unmixing (HSU)
-- Matrix decomposition
-- Optimization
-- semisupervised learning
-- Training
-- TV
 links:
 - name: URL
   url: https://ieeexplore.ieee.org/document/10246337/?arnumber=10246337